getsolus/help-center-docs/docs/user/contributing/getting-involved.md

 ## Funding

-Solus is funded through our [Open Collective](https://opencollective.com/getsolus), with our fiscal host being the non-profit 501(c)(3) organization [Open Source Collective](https://www.oscollective.org/).
+Solus is funded through our [Open Collective](https://opencollective.com/getsolus), with our fiscal host being the non-profit 501(c)(3) organization [Open Source Collective](https://oscollective.org/).
 To read more about what this funding enables us to do take a look at the ["About" section of our Open Collective page](https://opencollective.com/getsolus#category-ABOUT).

-## Improving Documentation
+## Improving documentation

 Our Help Center improves when the documentation improves.
 If there are docs that you think would be valuable to add, get involved by submitting pull requests to our [Help Center Docs](https://github.com/getsolus/help-center-docs) repository!